mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   the `"f/g"` rule recognizes the particular combination of `f` and `g` and replaces it with the ad-hoc implementation `fg`.

-  Now consider the rewriting of `f . f . g`.
+  Now consider rewriting `f . f . g`.
 If we first apply `"f/f"`, then we'll end up with `fg x`, but if we first apply `"f/g"`, then we'll get `f . fg`.
   The system is not confluent.
-An obvious fix would be to add this
+An obvious fix would be to add this rule:
-  rule:

   ```haskell
   {-# RULES